-Drinking water drawn from surface water sources, such as Lake Champlain, must be disinfected to kill bacteria, viruses and other organisms that can cause serious illness and death.
+Drinking water drawn from surface water sources, such as Lake Champlain, must be disinfected to kill bacteria, viruses and other organisms that can cause serious sickness and death.

 Monochloramine is a chemical that is made by combining chlorine with ammonia.
 Although it is a weaker disinfectant than chlorine, monochloramine is more stable, remains effective in the water system over longer distances for a longer period of time, and forms lower levels of regulated disinfection byproducts than chlorine.